mypoolin/kyc/README.md

 * document_number (Document ID of the user in case of PAN/GST)
 * document_type (Document Type (options mentioned below))
+* entity_name (Full name as present in this document of that person / organization) - optional
 * document_file (Raw file) - optional
 * document_json - optional